myeong/DCIC-Human-Face/README.md

 Any technical documents that students learned and implmented can be placed here as markdown (.md) files.
 Markdown syntax are avaible at https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet

 #### GIS
 QGIS files and shape files for target cities are available here.
-Some big files need to be downloaded from the UMD Box that will be notified separately.
+Some big files need to be downloaded from the UMD Box for the project.

 #### html
 Any web-related materials such as PHP, Javascript, and SQL files are here.
 This folder will be directly used on the server in the future.